redis-field-engineering/redis-connect-dist/connectors/mssql/README.md

 ## Setting up SQL Server (Source)

-Before using the SQL Server connector (rediscdc-mssql-connector) to monitor the changes committed on SQL Server, first [enable](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/enable-and-disable-change-data-capture-sql-server?view=sql-server-2017) _CDC_ on a monitored database.
+Before using the SQL Server connector (redis-connect-sqlserver) to monitor the changes committed on SQL Server, first [enable](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/enable-and-disable-change-data-capture-sql-server?view=sql-server-2017) _CDC_ on a monitored database.

 <h5>Note: To support net changes queries, the source table must have a primary key or unique index to uniquely identify rows.
 If a unique index is used, the name of the index must be specified using the <em>@index_name</em> parameter.
 The columns defined in the primary key or unique index must be included in the list of source columns to be captured.</h5>